…Nature, who is superior to all style and ages, is now, with pensive

 Winter is a time of skiing.
-Where the peaks are covered in deep powder, the sun is shining brightly and the sky is an intense blue.
+Where the peaks are covered in deep powder, the sun is shining brightly, and the sky is an intense blue.
 An almost magical feeling is had gliding along the powder and through the trees and hearing a Schuush! sound while being propelled downhill.
-A time to get to a frozen lake, enjoy the mountains around you and sip on some cocoa still hot in the thermos.
+A time to get to a frozen lake, enjoy the mountains around you and sip some cocoa still hot in the thermos.

 Spring has the Earth coming to life with fields of green, birds singing and the days grow longer.
 The foothills abound with wildflowers and the trails I have not hiked in months are rediscovered.

 Summer?
 The high country is again opened up.
 The mountains can again be climbed.
-That special lake off-trail and deep in the backcountry can be seen again and the mountain sides are covered in Indian Paintbrush, Columbine, Glacier Lilies and other flowers that form a riot of color over the landscape.
+That special lake off-trail and deep in the backcountry can be seen again, and the mountain sides are covered in Indian Paintbrush, Columbine, Glacier Lilies and other flowers that form a riot of color over the landscape.

 But my favorite time is a fleeting period of perhaps six weeks or so long.
 This time is called Autumn.
 A time when the air is crisp and the nights are cool.
 When there is a damp and pungent smell of decaying leaves.

-The tundra and ground cover are turning a russet color and the aspens are gold.
+The tundra and ground cover are turning a russet color, and the aspens are gold.

-The elks bugling can be heard over the distant ridge and a small campfire with its sound of crackling wood, smell of smoke and the enticing orange flames seem to only accentuate the feeling.
+The elks bugling can be heard over the distant ridge and a small campfire with its sound of crackling wood, smell of smoke and the enticing orange flames seem only to accentuate the feeling.